shreyu1701/AI-Wellness/README.md

 1. User navigates to AI Insights page
 2. System fetches recent mood entries with notes (last 30 days)
 3. If OpenAI API key exists:
-   - Notes are sent to OpenAI GPT-3.5-turbo
+   - Notes are sent to OpenAI GPT Model
    - AI generates personalized recommendations
    - Recommendations are displayed
 4. If no API key or error: